 When editor tracking of a feature layer is enabled, you'll always know who is submitting forms.

-Editor tracking automatically stores the user name used to sign in to the Survey123 field app as a new attribute in survey entries.
-To view this information, view the Results Window in the Survey123 website and scroll to the far right of the table.
+Editor tracking automatically stores the username used to sign in to the Survey123 field app as a new attribute in survey entries.
+You can view this information on the Data tab in the Survey123 website.
+In the table of results, click the Plus button and select the editor tracking fields to display.
 The Creator field shows you who submitted a particular record.

 If you want to capture the email address of the person who submitted the data, you can also add a question of type email to your form as described in XLSForm essentials.